Western Province Sri Lanka Travel Guide

 December to March is the best time for beach visits and water sports.

-Festivals throughout the year
+Festivals all year

-Occurs during The month of april, bringing unique cultural celebrations.
+Occurs in April, bringing unique cultural celebrations.

 Special climate considerations